 Starting Your Telemedicine Appointment:

-- Click the link (from your confirmation email) for your doctor’s Zoom meeting room 2-5 minutes before your scheduled visit time
+- Click the link (from your confirmation email or text) for your doctor’s Zoom meeting room 2-5 minutes before your scheduled visit time

 - Your doctor will admit you from the virtual waiting room once it is time for your visit.

 - Don’t forget to share video and audio with your doctor.
 Zoom will prompt you to select these options automatically.

 During Your Telemedicine Appointment:

 Just as we would in an office visit, your doctor will review your current symptoms, lab results, and relevant history.